Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 • Creating a Textbox object with the name txt and with the WithEvents keyword alone will not make any automatic relationship with the Quantity Textbox on the Form to capture its Events.
 We must assign the Quantity Textbox's Reference to the txt object in the Class1 Module.

-• To do that the Class1 Class Module must be loaded into memory first and then assign the reference of the Quantity Textbox to the txt object, to capture the Events of the Quantity Textbox on the Form.
+• To do that, the Class1 Class Module must be loaded into memory first, and then assign the reference of the Quantity Textbox on the form to the txt object to capture the Events of the Quantity Textbox on the Form.
 The Class1 Class Module will remain in memory till we close Form1.
 In our earlier examples, we used two open Forms and their Class Modules for our experiments.

 • This is what we do in the Form's Class Module, in the following Code Segment: